rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 Now we have a `network::connect` function and a `client::connect` function.

-And you can put modules inside of modules.
-If you wanted to have `client` be within `network`:
+And we can put modules inside of modules.
+If we wanted to have `client` be within `network`:

 Filename: src/lib.rs